jo/mouch/README.md

 * ruby
 * ruby-json
 * curl
+* imagemagick (only needed if you use the convert command)

 Mouch build and push scripts are plain Ruby.
 No rubygems.
 (They are so slow) I would love to see the ruby json requirement going away.
 Any help appreciated.